MLXIO

 Training Controls

-• Segregation of Duties: Separate roles for data collection, model training, and deployment to reduce insider risks ([Microsoft]).
+• Segregation of duties: Separate responsibilities for data collection, model training, security review, and production deployment.

 Techniques for Model Hardening and Robustness